zhuanhao-wu/rtl-modeling/README.md

 ## Export
 1. PyMTL
 - PyMTL generated code is close to Python Code (with comment etc).
 PyMTL utilizes python syntax tree to generate verilog code
-- PyMTL generated verilog code is more readable with less efforts.
+- PyMTL generated verilog code is more readable (can be mapped from python code).

 2. PyRTL
-- PyRTL generated code includes temporary variables etc
+- PyRTL generated code includes many temporary variables etc
 - PyRTL generated code might be less relevant to python code

 - PyRTL/PyMTL does not has support for hierachical model (i.e. one output file including all the modules)